 Squirrels, as we all know, love nuts.
 Planting nut-producing trees in your yard would be a terrific way to attract them.
 There is no requirement to have nut-producing trees, and one can offer good nuts to the squirrels in their backyard by buying them directly from the market.

-Now, caution should be exercised when offering nuts to these tiny wild animals since our ecosystem has several nuts, some of which are helpful to their health and others of which are poisonous.
-We’ve divided these nuts into best and worst nuts for squirrels for your convenience.
+Now, caution should be exercised when offering nuts to these tiny wild animals since our ecosystem has several nuts, some of which are helpful to their health and others which are poisonous.
+For your convenience, we’ve divided these nuts into best and worst ones for squirrels.